appwebtech/Single-Page-Application-CMS-/README.md

 There is a reason as to why [Nike](http://www.nike.com/gb/en_gb/), [Cocacola](https://us.coca-cola.com/home/), [Katy Perry](http://www.katyperry.com/), [Jay Z](http://lifeandtimes.com/), [Beyoncè](http://www.beyonce.com/), [Android](https://www.android.com/), [Apple](http://www.apple.com/), [Ford](http://www.ford.com/) etc, use single page applications with parallax, ultra, float, peak or even split designs for their websites.
 I have used parallax design concept to create this mock-up.
 The conversion rates speak for themselves.
 They close more sales than other designs and above all, they are responsive.

 As time passes, trends will change to more inclusive designs which favor innovative technological advancements of the time.
-In virtue of that observation I'll use this priviledge to add some captions of what the said web apps above are using at this present time.
+In virtue of that observation I'll use this priviledge as granted by [GitHub Cloud Services](https://cloud.github.com/) and [GitHub Enterprise](https://enterprise.github.com/home) (who have greatly enhanced software engineering) to add some captions of what the said web apps above are using as at the time of writing.

 ### Nike
 ![Nike](https://cloud.githubusercontent.com/assets/20464709/22173813/e31a0d0a-dfcd-11e6-98ed-406ea2828d5d.png)